kyleboas/pi-telegram/README.md

 ### Notes

-- The router and the extension should not be used simultaneously with the same bot.
 - Lane state is persisted in `~/.pi/agent/telegram-lanes.json`.
 - Debug logs go to `~/.pi/agent/telegram-parallel-debug.log`.

 ---

 ## Notes

-- Only one pi session should be connected to the bot at a time (extension mode)
-- Replies are sent as normal Telegram messages, not quote-replies
 - Long replies are split below Telegram's 4096 character limit
 - Outbound files are sent via `telegram_attach`